TheDataLeek/khan-interview/README.md

 Again, we need to pick one of these per subgraph, so that way we aren't limited by unconnected portions of the graph.

+### Steps Forward

+Other good methods that were considered (but not implemented) were using various centrality metrics in order to examine the best center point.
+These include

+* Degree Centrality
+* Closeness Centrality
+* Betweenness Centrality
+* PageRank
+* etc.

+To emphasize rigour, these various centrality measures could be compared.

 ## Part A - Total Infections

 > Ideally we would like every user in any given classroom to be using the same